 - Certificate (AQAH-0019) is available in the following versions: English (EN) with French (FR), Danish (DA), Dutch (NL), Finnish (FI), German (DE), Polish (PL), Portuguese (PT) or Spanish (ES).

-- If other language versions are needed for these certificates, please contact your CFIA Area Office.
+- If other language versions are needed for these certificates, please contact your CFIA Animal Health Office.

 - There may be existing certificates or additional information from the Fish and Seafood program.
 However, for the specific commodities above, an aquatic animal health certificate is required.

-- To request an export certificate outlined above or if you require any other information on aquatic animal health export certification, please contact your CFIA Area Office.
+- To request an export certificate outlined above or if you require any other information on aquatic animal health export certification, please contact your CFIA Animal Health Office.